RunLLM/gitbook/notifications/connecting-to-slack.md

 You can connect Aqueduct to your Slack workspace in order to receive automated notifications on your workflow execution status.
 You can simply click the Slack icon on your [integrations page](../integrations/adding-an-integration/README.md).
 Aqueduct will ask for [#the bot token](connecting-to-slack#setting-up-slack), [#channels](connecting-to-slack#configuring-channels), and [#the severity level](connecting-to-slack#configuring-default-notification-settings) at which to send slack alerts.

 ## Setting up Slack
-To connect Aqueduct to slack to recieve slack notifications, you would first need to set up your own Slack App.
+To connect Aqueduct to Slack to recieve notifications, you would first need to set up your own Slack App.
 You can follow these steps to create one:
 * Go to [Slack Apps management page](https://api.slack.com/apps).
 * Hit **Create New App**.
 <figure><img src="../.gitbook/assets/connecting_slack_create_app.png" alt=""><figcaption></figcaption></figure>